Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 requests to work automatically.

-In your class-based view that handlers ``MemberForm`` inject ``'profile_fk_widget_grid'`` url name (route) at client-side (see :doc:`installation` and :doc:`viewmodels` for details about injecting url names to client-side via ``client_routes``)::
+In your class-based view that handlers ``MemberForm`` inject ``'profile_fk_widget_grid'`` url name (route) at client-side (see :doc:`installation` and :doc:`context_processors` for details about injecting url names to client-side via ``client_routes``)::

     from django.views.generic.edit import CreateView